Best audiobooks 2020: great reads you need to listen to today

 Perhaps you’re getting Game of Thrones withdrawal after watching the final season, or perhaps you’re one of those people who has deliberately avoided the HBO show until it was all done and dusted.
 Either way, we should be grateful British actor Roy Dotrice lent his voice to this audiobook series before his death in 2017.
 At more than 33 hours for book one, or 200 hours for the whole series, it’s a bit of a commitment.
 But it'll be worth it.

-Three Women by Lisa Taddeo is one of the best-selling books of 201 so far.
+Three Women by Lisa Taddeo is one of the best-selling books of 2019.
 It's described as a record of unmet needs, unspoken thoughts, disappointments, hopes and unrelenting obsessions.
 It's narrated by the author herself, as well as a number of other narrators, including Mena Suvari.

 Read by Derren Brown